 Some readers think so.
-Both recipes contain hot peppers as well as garlic.
-Is this something you would consider trying?
+Two have offered recipes that contain hot peppers as well as garlic.
+Another person bravely chewed a clove of raw garlic.

 Special Condiment May Boost Immune System: